Jump to:

 Outcome Measures

-The World Health Organization defines a health outcome as “a change in the health status of an individual, group or population which is attributable to a planned intervention or series of interventions, regardless of whether such an intervention was intended to change health status8.”
-On a different level, The International Consortium for Health Outcomes Measurement (ICHOM) defines health outcomes as “the results that matter most to patients” rather than those that matter most to physicians and healthcare organizations9.
-In either case, to measure health outcomes, one must utilize outcome measures, simply defined as “tools used to assess a patient’s current status.
+The World Health Organization defines a health outcome as “a change in the health status of an individual, group or population which is attributable to a planned intervention or series of interventions, regardless of whether such an intervention was intended to change health status.”13 On a different level, the International Consortium for Health Outcomes Measurement (ICHOM) defines health outcomes as “the results that matter most to patients” rather than those that matter most to physicians and healthcare organizations.14 In either case, to measure health outcomes, providers must utilize outcome measures, simply defined as “tools used to assess a patient’s current status.

 Choosing appropriate measures to monitor a condition is essential to validating outcomes.
 Measures should be valid and reliable.
 Measures should not place onerous burdens on providers and patients to collect.
 Mostly, measures should provide meaningful data to the outcome.

-Outcome measures also should have key characteristics9.
-Providers and patients should see value in collecting the data and be willing to commit the time to participate in its collection.
+Outcome measures also should have key characteristics, including providing value for both providers and patients.14 Providers and patients should see value in collecting the data and be willing to commit the time to participate in its collection.
 Measures potentially can serve dual roles, such as in decreasing complications, improving patient satisfaction, and lowering cost of care.
 Measures should attempt to prevent unintended consequences, such as decreasing length of stay while attempting to decrease hospital readmissions.
 Overall, outcomes measures should be treated like a laboratory experiment so that interventions can be tested appropriate for efficacy while trying to minimize the impact of external and confounding variables that may place into question or invalidate results.

 In practice, there are hundreds of widely accepted and used outcome measures.
 Therefore, it is important that physiatrists develop a toolbox of standardized outcomes that can be used to improve patient care and be accurate measurements of outcome in order to provide appropriate reimbursements.
-For example, primary functional outcomes for rehabilitation have been well-established, including the Short Physical Performance Battery (SPPB)11, The 4-meter Habitual Gait Speed (HGS) (derived from the subcomponent of SPPB)12, and 6-Minute walk test (6MWT)13.
-The SPPB is a reliable and valid measure of lower-extremity performance and predictive of adverse outcomes.
+For example, primary functional outcomes for rehabilitation have been well-established, including the Short Physical Performance Battery (SPPB),16 The 4-meter Habitual Gait Speed (HGS) (derived from the subcomponent of SPPB),17 and 6-Minute Walk test (6MWT).18 The SPPB is a reliable and valid measure of lower-extremity performance and predictive of adverse outcomes.
 The 6MWT is a widely used and reliable measure of mobility in patients, including those with multiple comorbidities.
 The HGS is predictive of disability and mortality among older adults.
+For the Neurological Care and Musculoskeletal Care MVPs, these functional outcome measures like the SPPB and 6MWT have become integrated as required inputs.

 • Physiatry risk stratification based on SPPB (which takes a total of 10 minutes to administer) and referrals to specific therapists and/or orthotists